New Fourth Order Postprocessing Techniques for Plate Bending Eigenvalues by Morley Element: Numerical examples

+\paragraph{Clamped plate} Consider the clamped plate with boundary condition $u={\partial u\over \partial n}=~0$.
 The sum of the eigenvalue by the Morley element on the mesh $\cT_{11}$ and the corresponding a posteriori error estimate in \eqref{FdefineCR} is taken as the reference eigenvalue for this example.
-Figure \ref{fig:clamped} plots the relative errors of the first eigenvalues $\Mlam$, $\lambda_{\rm M}^{\rm EXP}$ and $\lambda_{\rm M}^{\rm R}$.
+Fig.~\ref{fig:clamped} plots the relative errors of the first eigenvalues $\Mlam$, $\lambda_{\rm M}^{\rm EXP}$ and $\lambda_{\rm M}^{\rm R}$.
 It shows that both the extrapolation method and the postprocessing technique can improve the accuracy of eigenvalues on the clamped plate to order 4, which verifies the analysis in Theorem \ref{M} and Theorem \ref{Th:m}.
-Similar to the results in Example 1, Figure \ref{fig:clamped} implies that the accuracy of eigenvalues by the postprocessing technique is better than that of eigenvalues by the extrapolation method.
+Similar to the results in Example 1 for simply supported plate, Fig.~\ref{fig:clamped} implies that the accuracy of eigenvalues by the postprocessing technique is better than that of eigenvalues by the extrapolation method.